 Fixing the Situation

-If any of the above happens to you, get in touch with eBay immediately, making very clear that you believe your account a malicious third party has taken over your account.
-Contact eBay directly using this link that directly references the possibility of an account takeover.
+If any of the above happens to you, get in touch with eBay immediately, making it very clear that you believe your account a malicious third party has taken over your account.
 Explain that you suspect that you have been the victim of a spoof or phish email and await further instructions from eBay.

 You should also immediately take the other following steps:

 - Change the passwords for all online banking accounts.